Twista: Career

-In 1992, Mitchell released his first album called Runnin' Off at da Mouth under the name Tung Twista.
+Mitchell released his debut single "Mr. Tung Twista" in 1991.
+In 1992, he released his first album, Runnin' Off at da Mouth, as Tung Twista.

-His second album, titled Resurrection, was set to be released in 1994, but due to problems with his record label at the time Atlantic Records and marketing issues involving fellow Chicago rapper Common's album of the same name, the album was only released in the city of Chicago and thus got little national attention.
+His second album, Resurrection, was set to be released in 1994, but due to problems with his record label at the time Atlantic Records and marketing issues involving fellow Chicago rapper Common's album of the same name, the album was only released in the city of Chicago and thus got little national attention.

-In 1996, he teamed with Chicago producer The Legendary Traxster and Cwal's Do or Die on the track "Po Pimp" produced by the Legendary Traxster, which became a hit single.
-This led to a Cwal's label deal with Atlantic Records, which released Adrenaline Rush in 1997.
+In 1996, he teamed with Chicago producer the Legendary Traxster and Creator's Way / CWAL artists Do or Die on the track "Po Pimp" produced by the Legendary Traxster, which became a hit single.
+This led to a CWAL's label deal with Atlantic Records, which released Adrenaline Rush in 1997.
 Twista had by then dropped the "Tung" from his stage name.
-Adrenaline Rush became Twista's first charting album, as it peaked at #77 on the Billboard Hot 200.
+Adrenaline Rush became Twista's first charting album, as it peaked at #77 on the Billboard 200.
 The album also spawned a Billboard Hot 100 hit in "Get It Wet" produced by the Legendary Traxster, which peaked at #96.

-In 1998, Twista teamed with other Chicago area rappers to form the Speedknot Mobstaz.
-They released their first album, Mobstability produced entirely by the Legendary Traxster, in 1998.
-Twista then formed his own Legit Ballin' label, which released two compilation albums: Legit Ballin in 1999 and Legit Ballin' Vol. 2: Street Scriptures in 2001.
-The label later released Respect The Game, Vol. 3 in 2002 and Volume 4: Tha Truth in 2006.
-In 2000, Twista collaborated with Ruff Ryders and Drag-On on the Ruff Ryders: Ryde or Die Vol. 2 album, on the track "Twisted Heat."
-He also collaborated with Memphis Bleek on "Is That Your Chick" on "The Understanding" album.
+In 1998, Twista teamed with other Chicago area rappers to form Speedknot Mobstaz.
+They released their first album, Mobstability, produced entirely by the Legendary Traxster, in 1998.
+Twista then joined label Legit Ballin', which released two compilation albums: Legit Ballin in 1999 and Legit Ballin' Vol. 2: Street Scriptures in 2001.
+The label later released Respect the Game, Vol. 3 in 2002 and Volume 4: Tha Truth in 2006.
+In 2000, Twista collaborated with Ruff Ryders and Drag-On on the album Ryde or Die Vol. 2, on the track "Twisted Heat".
+He also collaborated with Memphis Bleek on "Is That Your Chick (The Lost Verses)" on the album The Understanding.

 Beginning in 2002, Twista began recording his album Kamikaze with rappers like Kanye West and Ludacris.
-Kamikaze came out in 2004 and debuted at the top spot of the American Billboard 200 album chart.
-Its first single "Slow Jamz" (also featured on Kanye West's debut album The College Dropout), featured West and Jamie Foxx and became a number-one hit in the US.
+Kamikaze was released in 2004 and debuted at the top spot of the US Billboard 200 album chart.
+Its first single "Slow Jamz" (also featured on West's debut album The College Dropout), featured West and Jamie Foxx and became a number-one hit in the US.
 Other singles included "Overnight Celebrity" and "So Sexy" (featuring R. Kelly); the album sold around two million copies.
 The remix of the song "Jook Gal" by Elephant Man featured Twista and the YoungBloodZ.
-The Kamikaze album and its singles gave Twista a new level of success and rose his profile significantly within the rap community.
+Kamikaze and its singles gave Twista a new level of success and rose his profile significantly within the rap community.